Are you paying your nanny a living wage?

 The good news is that the power to change lives lies in the hands of every person who employs any kind of domestic help!
 Did you know that in spite of having full time employment, many domestic workers are struggling to make ends meet?

-South Africa has recently had a proposal to raise the minimum wage to R20 per hour (R3500/month for a 40 hour week or R3900/month for a 45 hour week) and this proposal is planned to be put into action by 1 May 2018.
+South Africa has recently had a proposal to raise the minimum wage to R23.19 per hour (2022).
 With the minimum wage being the very least amount for someone to survive, should that really be our guideline?
 Even deciding our workers’ wages by what our friends are paying their employees is a dangerous path, as demand vs supply could mean that salaries keep sinking as potential employees are desperate for a job.
 Hopefully the kind of employment we offer is not with the goal to exploit and abuse but to be fair and uphold human rights.